OpenEvalProject/evals/manuscripts/elife-81525/v2/manuscript.md

 Altogether, our analyses yield the first comprehensive molecular in situ description of the human oral mucosa in health, with the discovery of transcriptionally distinct regions.

-## Remodelling of the human oral mucosa structure in oral chronic inflammatory disease
+### Remodelling of the human oral mucosa structure in oral chronic inflammatory disease

 To understand how tissue organisation is reshaped in disease, we investigated changes in tissue organisation and gene expression in patients with periodontal disease.
 We again undertook ST (10X Visium) on tissue from four different patient samples.
 Analyses of transcriptional signatures of ST spots identified between 5 and 10 spot clusters in each slide, which again mapped to discreet anatomical locations (Figure 2A–E).
 We readily identified similar cluster regions as detected in healthy mucosa, and we observed hallmarks of a pro-inflammatory tissue microenvironment in disease (Figure 2E, Figure 1—figure supplement 1, Figure 2—source data 1).
 To validate the spatial transcriptomes that we obtained, we compared spatial expression patterns of top marker genes of oral mucosa tissue with known tissue markers.
 The spatial patterns of these transcripts matched well with those of immunohistochemistry (IHC) results (Figure 2F).
 We also observed several disease-associated changes in the stromal compartment, exemplified by an overall upregulation of pro-inflammatory gene signatures (Figure 2E, Figure 1—figure supplement 1, Figure 2—source data 1), and upregulation of genes involved in vascular transport (CXCL12) and blood vessel morphogenesis (CLDN5, TAGLN) (Figure 2E).
 These results support the hypothesis that tissue-specific properties reflect local organisation.

 ![Figure 2.](https://cdn.elifesciences.org/articles/81525/elife-81525-fig2-v2.jpg)

 **Figure 2.:** (A) Schematic illustration of the human oral mucosa showing the different epithelial regions, oral epithelium (OE), oral sulcular epithelium (OSE), and junctional epithelium (JE).
 Created with Biorender.
 (B) H&E image of the representative inflamed oral mucosa section demonstrating demarcation between the distinct epithelia, and connective tissue region.
 (C) Human oral mucosa regions present in the assayed section using BayesSpace.
 (D) Anatomical annotation of unbiased transcriptional tissue regions.
 (E) Markers of tissue compartment differentially expressed genes used for tissue annotation showing percent of expressing cells (circle size) and average expression (colour) of gene markers (rows) across compartments (columns).
 (F) Immunofluorescence image validation stained for KRT14 and KRT76 (representative image, n = 3 samples).
 Scale bars: 100 µm.
-(G) Mapping of periodontitis risk genes showing VAMP8, CDKN2B, IL1A, and IL1B restricted expression in the junctional epithelium region.Figure 2—source data 1.Figure 2).
+(G) Mapping of periodontitis risk genes showing VAMP8, CDKN2B, IL1A, and IL1B restricted expression in the junctional epithelium region.

 To reveal transcriptional defects that might drive disease pathogenesis, we investigated spatial gene expression of genes known to be linked to periodontitis susceptibility from recent GWAS that revealed single-nucleotide polymorphisms (Caetano et al., 2022; Nibali et al., 2019).
 Mapping of 21 known disease genes with our spatial data allowed us to link genotypes with phenotypes that likely manifest through highly cell-type and location-specific defects and result in pathology.
 From these, CDKN2B, IL1A, IL1B, and VAMP8 specifically localised in the junctional epithelium region (Figure 2G).
 In summary, our analysis suggests that dysfunctional junctional epithelium might be a major driver of periodontal disease pathogenesis.

-## Human oral epithelia regional heterogeneity
+### Human oral epithelia regional heterogeneity

 The most fundamental function of an epithelial tissue is to act as a barrier; the gingival epithelium can be divided into three distinct anatomical regions – oral (OE), sulcular (OSE), and junctional epithelium (JE) (Figure 3A).
 In health, the JE attaches to the tooth, providing a seal against oral microorganisms, thus having a profound role in the innate response.
 Breakdown of this attachment results in loss of periodontal ligament, alveolar bone resorption, and often, tooth loss.
 Despite recent evidence of epithelial proliferative and stem cell heterogeneity in mouse models (Byrd et al., 2019; Tanaka et al., 2021; Yuan et al., 2021), to date it has not been possible to distinguish between these regions at a transcriptional level.